The 10 best Hans Zimmer soundtracks

 Zimmer’s work on Interstellar was nominated for an Academy Award and Original Score at the Hollywood Music in Media Awards.

-Listening to the Pearl Harbour soundtrack without breaking down into a period of uncontrollable weeping is a tough feat in itself.
-The poignant main theme, always played by a piano, is continuously built up with epic crescendos of sweeping strings, backed by a massive orchestra.
+Listening to the Pearl Harbour soundtrack without breaking down into a period of uncontrollable weeping is a feat in itself.
+The poignant main theme, always played by a piano, is continuously built up with epic crescendos of sweeping strings, backed by a full-sized orchestra.

 Zimmer’s original work was nominated for the Golden Globe Award for Best Original Score, losing to Moulin Rouge!, and is still considered one of his most beautiful pieces of music to date.